 Whitelisting - when using the VPN Agent, you need to make sure that the agent virtual machine is allowed to initiate outbound TCP connections to vpn.pentest-tools.com on port 22.
 This connection will be used to perform the VPN tunnel between your network and our infrastructure and is the only connection required to perform the internal scanning.

 Step 3.
 Test the connection from the platform

 After the agent is successfully connected, you should test the connection from the platform.
-Go back to the VPN Profiles page and press the “Test connection” button for the profile just created.
-A success message should appear as below:
+Go back to the VPN Profiles page and press the “Test connection” button, while hovering with the mouse cursor, over the VPN profile just created.
+The connection status should change to Success.

 Step 4.
 Start scanning your internal network